-Although courts have the capacity to estimate the quantum of damages (see Section VIII) themselves, they often are not willing to make such estimates but rather prefer to appoint court experts, such as economists, to calculate the quantum of damages.
+Although courts have the capacity to estimate the quantum of damages themselves (see Section VIII), they often are not willing to make such estimates but rather prefer to appoint court experts, such as economists, to calculate the quantum of damages.

-To establish loss and to calculate the quantum of damages, as well as the causal link between an infringement and such damages, parties can also instruct private experts and try to introduce their findings as evidence in the court proceeding.
+To establish loss and to calculate the quantum of damages, as well as the causal link between an infringement and the damages, parties can also instruct private experts and try to introduce their findings as evidence in the court proceeding.
 In addition, parties may also try to call their private expert as an expert witness.
-However, private experts appointed by the parties do not substitute court-appointed experts, and courts may disregard the findings of a party-appointed expert simply by relying on the findings and opinion of a court-appointed expert.
-Private party experts' findings reports also do not have the same evidential value as reports of court-appointed experts (Section 292 ZPO).
+However, private experts appointed by the parties do not substitute court-appointed experts and courts may disregard the findings of a party-appointed expert simply by relying on the findings and opinion of a court-appointed expert.
+Additionally, private party experts' reports do not have the same evidential value as those of court-appointed experts.34

 Austrian law does not provide for class actions as found in Anglo-American legal systems (neither on an opt-in nor an opt-out basis).
-However, the number of mass proceedings has increased recently (although still comprising a much lower proportion when compared with other countries such as the US).21 Recently, Austrian-style class actions have been brought before courts mainly by the VKI, the association for consumer protection, through individual consumers assigning their claims to the VKI, which then tries to combine these claims into a single court proceeding.22 However, as the ZPO does not contain any specific provisions for class actions, courts have differed in their treatment, either treating them as separate single proceedings, by joinder of claimants, or having one test proceeding (while staying the other proceedings), which then serves similar to a precedent for the other claims.23
+However, the number of mass proceedings has increased recently (although still comprising a much lower proportion when compared with other countries such as the United States).35 Recently, Austrian-style class actions have been brought before courts mainly by the VKI, the association for consumer protection, through individual consumers assigning their claims to the VKI, which then tries to combine these claims into a single court proceeding.36 However, as the ZPO does not contain any specific provisions for class actions, courts have differed in their treatment, either treating them as separate single proceedings, by joinder of claimants, or having one test proceeding (while staying the other proceedings), which then serves similarly to a precedent for the other claims.37

-Despite the growing number of such Austrian-style class actions, courts remain reluctant to accept the pooling of claimant actions for damages; Austrian civil procedural rules are rather based on an individual examination of each claim brought before the court, and actions for damages are tried in various separate court proceedings.
+Despite the growing number of these Austrian-style class actions, courts remain reluctant to accept the pooling of claimant actions for damages; Austrian civil procedural rules are rather based on an individual examination of each claim brought before the court and actions for damages are tried in various separate court proceedings.

 To our knowledge, there is no published case law in Austria that examines the potential of an Austrian-style class action in PADC proceedings.

-Under Austrian law, antitrust damages are limited to the actual loss suffered, which also includes lost profit plus statutory default interest24 calculated from the date when the harm occurred.
-Thus, Austrian law does not allow a claim for punitive or treble damages, and also does not take into account possible fines imposed by competition authorities.
+Under Austrian law, antitrust damages are limited to the actual loss suffered, which also includes lost profit plus statutory default interest38 calculated from the date when the harm occurred.
+Thus, Austrian law does not allow a claim for punitive or treble damages and also does not take into account possible fines imposed by competition authorities.

-According to Austrian case law, antitrust damages are calculated by comparing the actual financial situation of the injured party after the infringement with the counterfactual hypothetical scenario without the damaging infringement.25 Often, injured parties have difficulties establishing the counterfactual hypothetical scenario that establishes proof of their damage.26
+According to Austrian case law, antitrust damages are calculated by comparing the actual financial situation of the injured party after the infringement with the counterfactual hypothetical scenario without the damaging infringement.39 Often, injured parties have difficulties establishing the counterfactual hypothetical scenario that establishes proof of their damage.40

-Austrian law allows the courts to estimate the quantum of the damages if the liability has already been established and the injured party was able to establish that it has suffered damage due to an antitrust infringement (i.e., the injured party has to prove the 'first euro' of its damages).27 However, for cartels between competitors, the new Section 37c(2) KartG contains a presumption that the cartel caused damage, thus already allowing an estimate if such presumption cannot be rebutted.28
+Austrian law allows the courts to estimate the quantum of the damages if the liability has already been established and the injured party was able to establish that it has suffered damage because of an antitrust infringement (i.e., the injured party has to prove the 'first euro' of its damages).41 However, for cartels between competitors, Section 37c(2) of the KartG contains a presumption that the cartel caused damage, thus already allowing an estimate if this presumption cannot be rebutted.42

-To prevent overcompensation, the defendant is allowed to summon the respective third party (e.g., the direct or indirect purchaser) to join a proceeding involving passing-on.
-In such case, the findings concerning passing-on will be legally binding for the third party irrespective of whether it joins the proceedings (Section 37f(4) KartG).
+To prevent overcompensation, the defendant is allowed to summon the third party concerned (e.g., the direct or indirect purchaser) to join a proceeding involving passing-on.
+In such cases, the findings concerning passing-on will be legally binding for the third party irrespective of whether it joins the proceedings.43

-In PADC proceedings, a person being ordered to disclose evidence can request that certain pieces of evidence are only disclosed to the court by invoking a legal obligation of secrecy (e.g., legal professional privilege) or any other right to refuse to give evidence (Section 157(1) Nos.
-2 to 5 StPO; see Section VIII for more detail).
-Additionally, an attorney may also refuse to give evidence as a witness if it violates confidentiality (Section 321(1) No. 3 ZPO).
-However, clients have the right to release their attorneys from such obligation.
+In PADC proceedings, a person being ordered to disclose evidence can request that certain pieces of evidence are only disclosed to the court by invoking a legal obligation of secrecy (e.g., legal professional privilege) or any other right to refuse to give evidence.44 Additionally, an attorney may also refuse to give evidence as a witness if doing so violates confidentiality.45 However, clients have the right to release their attorneys from this obligation.

-In FCA investigations, in particular as regards the seizure of documents during a dawn raid, attorney–client communications previously were not privileged if they were not in the hands of the attorney.29 This has been heavily criticised in legal writing, as it deviates from the standard applicable in investigations of the European Commission and circumvents the obligation.30 Based on a recent change to Section 157(2) StPO, documents and information prepared for legal advice or defence may not be seized even if they are in the domain of a defendant or co-defendant in criminal proceedings.31 It remains to be seen whether this general criminal law provision will also be held to be applicable in the case of dawn raids by the FCA.
+In FCA investigations, in particular as regards the seizure of documents during a dawn raid, attorney–client communications previously were not privileged if they were not in the hands of the attorney.46 This has been heavily criticised in legal writing, as it deviates from the standard applicable in investigations of the European Commission and circumvents the obligation.47 Based on a change to Section 157(2) of the StPO, documents and information prepared for legal advice or defence may not be seized even if they are in the domain of a defendant or co-defendant in criminal proceedings.48 It remains to be seen whether this general criminal law provision will also be held to be applicable in the case of dawn raids by the FCA.

 Austrian law permits parties to settle private antitrust damages litigation both prior to starting legal proceedings and during an ongoing court proceeding.
 As one of the main advantages of a settlement (often) is its lack of publicity, there is limited public information available on how frequently settlements concerning PADCs occur (although there are a number of prominent cases that it is publicly known were settled out of court).
 As out-of-court settlements may be subject to stamp duty in Austria, it is important to structure them in a tax-efficient manner while at the same time providing the parties with the necessary legal protection.

-In addition to private antitrust settlements, settlements of public antitrust proceedings32 currently play a very important role in Austria, in particular in cases involving resale price maintenance.
-This makes it more difficult for private claimants to pursue PADCs against antitrust infringers, as only limited information about the details of an infringement becomes public in the fine decisions that are published by the cartel court on the basis of Section 37(1) KartG.33
+In addition to private antitrust settlements, settlements of public antitrust proceedings49 currently play a very important role in Austria, in particular in cases involving cartels as well as resale price maintenance.
+This makes it more difficult for private claimants to pursue PADCs against antitrust infringers, as only limited information about the details of an infringement becomes public in the fine decisions that are published by the Cartel Court on the basis of Section 37(1) of the KartG.50

-As PADCs generally fall under the jurisdiction of the civil courts, they may alternatively be adjudicated in arbitration proceedings34 provided that the parties mutually agree to such proceedings (Section 582(1) ZPO).
-An arbitration agreement may be concluded for both contractual and non-contractual disputes (Section 581(1) ZPO).
-Depending on the content of the arbitration agreement, the arbitration proceedings may be subject to national civil procedural rules or ad hoc rules, or administered under commonly used arbitration rules such as those of the ICC or the Vienna International Arbitral Centre.
+As PADCs generally fall under the jurisdiction of the civil courts, they may alternatively be adjudicated in arbitration proceedings,51 provided that the parties mutually agree to such proceedings.52 An arbitration agreement may be concluded for both contractual and non-contractual disputes.53 Depending on the content of the arbitration agreement, the arbitration proceedings may be subject to national civil procedural rules or ad hoc rules or administered under commonly used arbitration rules such as those of the International Chamber of Commerce or the Vienna International Arbitral Centre.
 As Austrian law requires an arbitration agreement in writing, arbitration is rarely used for most follow-on PADCs and is confined to cases where the initial contract between the parties to the proceedings contains a (sufficiently broad) arbitration clause.

-In cases where an effective arbitration agreement exists, Austrian courts have to reject a claim if the defendant does not engage in the court proceedings without contesting the court's jurisdiction (Section 584(1) ZPO).
-If a dispute that is already subject to arbitration proceedings is subsequently initiated before civil courts, the claim in general will also be rejected (Section 584(3) ZPO).
+In cases where an effective arbitration agreement exists, Austrian courts have to reject a claim if the defendant does not engage in the court proceedings without contesting the court's jurisdiction.54 If a dispute that is already subject to arbitration proceedings is subsequently initiated before civil courts, the claim in general will also be rejected.55

 Indemnification and contribution

-Section 37e(2) and (3) KartG contains specific provisions granting special protection from joint and several liability for immunity and leniency recipients (and redress for damage payments from immunity recipients) and small and medium-sized enterprises (SMEs), as well as for redress in the case of settlements (Section 37g).
+Section 37e(2) and (3) of the KartG contains specific provisions granting special protection from joint and several liability for immunity and leniency recipients (and redress for damage payments from immunity recipients) and small and medium-sized enterprises (SMEs), as well as for redress in the case of settlements.56

 In principle, immunity and leniency recipients are only liable for the damage caused towards their direct or indirect purchasers.
 Only in cases where other damaged parties are not entirely compensated by the other parties to the infringement will the immunity recipient also have to step in and compensate those damaged parties that are not the immunity recipient's direct or indirect purchasers.

 Where settlements between an injured party and one of the infringers are made, this infringer is in principle no longer liable for any claims of this injured party against any of the other parties to the infringement.
-Only in cases where the remaining claim of the injured party is not compensated by the other cartelists will the infringer who has concluded the settlement have to step in (such liability, however, can be contractually excluded, for example in a settlement agreement).
+The infringer who has concluded the settlement will only have to step-in in cases where the remaining claim of the injured party is not compensated by the other cartelists (however, this liability can be contractually excluded in, for example, a settlement agreement).